Makenga-Alien/Rock-Paper-Scissors-Game/README.md

 ## What You'll See

-When you play, you'll probably see:
+When you play, you'll probably see:s

 * **Your Choice:** What you picked (Rock, Paper, or Scissors).
 * **Computer's Choice:** What the computer picked.